yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 | Host          | Port           | Protocol | Data                                                               |
 | ------------- | -------------- | -------- | ------------------------------------------------------------------ |
 | Agent Host(s) | 8989 (default) | HTTPS    | Serves the status of the agent and its dependencies for monitoring |

+## Subscription notifications

+SMTP and/or a webhook URL can be set up to send subscription notifications on both subscribe and unsubscribe actions.
+You can find the configuration to set up the SMTP or webhook URL here [Deploy your agents](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/connect-api-manager/deploy-your-agents/index.html)

 ## Using proxies